sylwiaQA/PORTFOLIO/test_plan.md

     - Testing on different operating systems (Windows, macOS, Linux).
     - Checking the website's functionality on various screen resolutions.

-- **Regression Testing**
-   - **Description**: These tests aim to detect if new changes in the code have introduced errors in existing functionality.
+- **Regression Testing** -  These tests aim to detect if new changes in the code have introduced errors in existing functionality.
-   - **Example**: After adding a new product filtering feature, testing the entire purchasing process to ensure it works correctly.
+   - After adding a new product filtering feature, testing the entire purchasing process to ensure it works correctly.

 - **Performance Testing** - These tests evaluate how the system behaves under load.
     - Checking page loading times.